TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

    \begin{pmatrix}x_1 & x_2 \end{pmatrix} \begin{pmatrix}1 & 2 \\ 2 & 3 \end{pmatrix}\begin{pmatrix}x_1 \\ x_2 \end{pmatrix} = \vect{x}^TA\vect{x} .
 $$

-At first sight you might think that this quadratic form only takes on nonnegative values.
+At first sight you might think that this quadratic form only takes on non-negative values.
 One way to show that this is not actually true is by _completing squares_.

 $$